javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 On a Desktop Windows OS, Firefox, Chrome, Edge all reserve the space for the scrollbar.
 But  Firefox shows `300px`, while Chrome and Edge show less.
 That's because Firefox returns the CSS width and other browsers return the "real" width.
 ```

-Please note that the described difference are only about reading `getComputedStyle(...).width` from JavaScript, visually everything is correct.
+Please note that the described difference is only about reading `getComputedStyle(...).width` from JavaScript, visually everything is correct.

 ## Summary